Michigan school shooting: Suspect's parents charged with involuntary manslaughter | DW | 03.12.2021

 The parents of a teenager accused of killing four students and wounding seven other people at a Michigan high school were charged with involuntary manslaughter on Friday.

-Authorities have said Ethan Crumbley opened fire just before 1 p.m. local time on Tuesday at Oxford High School, around 30 miles (50 kilometers) north of Detroit.
+According to authorities, Ethan Crumbley opened fire just before 1 p.m. local time on Tuesday at Oxford High School, around 30 miles (50 kilometers) north of Detroit, killing four classmates.
 The 15-year-old now faces a slew of charges, including murder.

 As a result of the onslaught, Ethan's parents, James and Jennifer Crumbley, now face four counts each of involuntary manslaughter.

-James Crumbley legally bought the handgun that Ethan went on to use in the attack four days before, according to authorities.
+James Crumbley legally bought the handgun, that Ethan went on to use in the attack, just four days before, according to authorities.
 James' son was with him at the time of purchase, prosecutors said.

 "The parents were the only individuals in the position to know the access to weapons,'' Oakland County prosecutor Karen McDonald said Thursday.
 The weapon "seems to have been just freely available to that individual."